 4 Millennials Place High Value on Company Culture

 Millennials place a huge value on company culture.
-But what kind of company culture do Millennials want?
+But what kinds of company culture do Millennials want?
 To name a few, this generation places a huge interest in working for companies that have a strong corporate social responsibility and a positive remote culture.
 If you can incorporate social and environmental concerns into your business operations, you may have higher chances of attracting and retaining Millennial talent.
 This generation also values diversity and inclusion, a work-life balance, ongoing feedback and opportunities for growth.

 6 Tips on How to Work Effectively with Millennials